What Does a Provisional Patent Protect

 We have already discussed that if you do want to secure a patent, you will eventually need to file a non-provisional patent application with the patent office.
-And if you file your provisional patent application first (which is strongly encouraged), you have a 12-month period to file a non-provisional patent application if you want to obtain the benefit of provisional filing.
+And if you file your provisional patent application first (which is strongly encouraged), you have a 12-month period to file a non-provisional patent application if you want to maintain the benefit of provisional filing.

-After filing the non-provisional patent application, at some point within the 12-month period your non-provisional patent application filing date will be considered the filing date of the provisional patent application.
-When you file a provisional patent application, it is great way to slowly ease your way into the patenting process with affordable fees.
+After filing the provisional patent application, at some point within the 12-month period after the initial filing of your provisional patent application filing date will be considered the filing date of the non-provisional patent application.
+When you file a provisional patent application, you can ease your way into the patenting process with affordable fees.
 The provisional patent application should not be considered a cheap way to get the patent because you still have to file the non-provisional patent application to actually have patent protection.

 Trying to cut corners by going straight to filing the non-provisional patent application when your invention is not ready or crafting a sloppy provisional patent application will only do you more harm than good.
-Take your time creating a high quality patent application, pay the low filing fees, and spend that 12-month period refining your invention before pursuing a full patent.
+Take your time creating a high-quality provisional patent application, pay the low filing fees, and spend that 12-month period refining your invention before pursuing a full patent.

 What to Expect When Filing Without a Patent Attorney

 When you file a provisional patent application, there is no need to include formalities like a patent claim.
 Instead, you will need to be as detailed as possible when crafting the written description and include a few informal patent drawings of the invention.
 If you wish to secure priority later in the painting process, it is important to supply as much information regarding the subject matter as possible.
 Tempting though it may be to attach some sketches that you have done on your own, it is always better to invest in some professional illustrations to improve the quality of the application.
 This is one of the most advantageous ways to expand your disclosure.

 The Myth of the Provisional Patent